 Social Media: Brand Conversations

 Or by a copywriter who thinks Harley-Davidson sells motorbikes?
-Or at best, by the company’s operations manager?
+Or at best, written by the company’s operations manager?

 Done well, even a simple chatbot can get unprecendented ROI, as we have shown.
-It just has to engage with the persona well enough to create that emotional connection.
+It just has to engage with the target well enough to create that emotional connection.

 Enter The Conversologist

 This is where, and why, a specialist in conversational marketing is so important.
-The Conversologist understands the brand, the target persona, the medium of communication.
+The Conversologist understands the brand, the target, the medium of communication.

-Register for any of our free chatbot webinars for more in-depth info on the whats, whys and hows of chatbots.
+Contact us for more in-depth info on the whats, whys and hows of chatbots.